 Owners must apply for a ‘new re-issue’ passport for horses coming into the UK without a valid passport from any UK based PIO.
+This needs to be done within 30 days of completing the customs procedure otherwise a replacement passport is required.
 A full list of authorised PIOs in the UK is available from Defra.

 I have joint ownership on a horse; the other owner has sold their share of the horse to me.
 What do I need to do?